Irving’s triple-double leads Celtics past Kings 126-120

 TIP-INS

-Kings: Outscored the Celtics 22-11 in fast break points.
+Kings: Outscored the Celtics 22-11 in fast-break points.

 Celtics: Irving is the first Celtics player to record 30-plus points and a triple-double in the same game since Rajon Rondo on Feb.
 12, 2012, against the Bulls. … Boston shot 39 percent (10 for 26) in the field in the first quarter and 1 for 12 from the 3-point line in the first half.